stateset/stateset-api/docs/guides/STABLEPAY.md

 ## License

-StablePay is part of the Stateset API and is licensed under the MIT License.
+StablePay is part of the StateSet API and is licensed under the same Business Source License (BSL) 1.1 as the rest of the project, unless explicitly stated otherwise.
+See [LICENSE](../../LICENSE).

 ## Credits